Overview

 $ xfer -h

-Usage: xfer [options]
+Usage: xfer [flags]

 -p, --port <number> port to use (default: 23)

--d, --directory <string> directory to serve
+-d, --directory <string> directory to serve (default: current directory)

 -s, --secure secure mode: don't allow user to change directories

-$ xfer
+$ xfer -p 2000

-2. On your "retro" computer, use terminal to connect: We're using the Hayes AT command to "dial" into the host computer's IP and port:
+2. On your "retro" computer, use terminal to connect: we're using the Hayes AT command to "dial" into the host computer's IP and port:

 ----- /Users/arttu/games -----